NMehralizadeh/SquareFishAssessment/readme.md

 # SquareFishAssessment
 An assessment for SquareFish

-You just need to use below command and run the porjects
+You just need to use this command and run the porjects
 ```docker-compose up```

     UI      : http://localhost:4200